blurrryy/hyphe-lib-ger/README.md

 &shy;
 ````

-It is also possible to get an Unicode (CharCode 173) output but configurating the parser als 'uni'.
+It is also possible to get an Unicode (CharCode 173) output by configurating the parser as 'uni'.

 ### Install